medicalphysics/XRayMClib/docs/sphinx/physicsmodel.rst

 .. math::
     J(p_z) = \int dp_x dp_y \| \psi(\vec p) \|^2

 where :math:`\psi` is the wave function for the bound electron.
-In dxmclib the Hartree-Fock profiles are approximated by analytical profiles similar to the PENELOPE monte carlo code [#PENELOPE2018]_:
+In xraymclib the Hartree-Fock profiles are approximated by analytical profiles similar to the PENELOPE monte carlo code [#PENELOPE2018]_:

 .. math::
     J(p_z) = J(0) (1+2J(0)|p_z|) e^{\frac 1 2 -\frac 1 2 (1+2J(0)|p_z|)^2}